Extend your trip to the Sheikh Zayed Grand Mosque in Abu Dhabi by also visiting Wahat Al Karama

-If you are getting dropped off by taxi or coming by road, it’s best to follow signage for the Ritz Carlton, there’s a slip lane near the Mosque to get under the freeway.
-The road is only one way so don’t miss your turn!
-Here you will find a large car park adjacent to the memorial, before the entrance into the Ritz Carlton.
+If you are getting dropped off by taxi or coming by road, it’s best to follow signage for the Ritz Carlton; there’s a slip lane near the Mosque to get under the freeway.
+The road is only one way, so don’t miss your turn!
+Here you will find a large car park adjacent to the memorial before the entrance to the Ritz Carlton.

 The Martyrs’ Families’ Affairs Office (MFAO) at the Abu Dhabi Crown Prince Court manages and supervises Wahat Al Karama, overseeing its plans and programs in coordination with stakeholders.